 What do I have to accept #

 To imagine my future self as someone who is not so quick anymore is one thing, but it must be a different experience of not being able to see the contents of a page and still navigating the web.
 I don´t have that experience and it´s frightening me.
 Considering how many years it took me to develop a desired direction, an understanding and a style for my website designs, I have to accept that it takes probably years to develop the necessary skills to build accessible websites.
-If I can say so, I´m not a native in that field and I believe the results of my work will reveal that.

 I want to start improving now.
 Here is my plan: I focus on the topic of accessibility